Relentless Flying Monkeys

 I’m a Flying Monkey!

-What to do if you are a flying monkey?
-At the center of every monkey-narcissist relationship is a lack of boundaries.
-Boundaries are anathema to the narcissist, and they shit test at every opportunity to figure out whom they can bring into the fold.
 If you think you are a flying monkey, try to say no even once.
 Check out the response.
 After the disbelief on the face of the narcissist passes, note how they try to manipulate you.
 If you are a flying monkey, take a vacation from the narcissist—say no for a week and see what changes in your relationship.

-Weaknesses of Flying Monkeys
+Disarm Flying Monkeys

-Summary – Flying Monkeys
+Narcissist’s Flying Monkeys

-Going no-contact with narcissists and their flying monkeys is the only way to root them out of your life.
+Going no contact with narcissists and their flying monkeys is the only way to root them out of your life.
 You cannot change people; you can only protect yourself with internal and external boundaries.

 Posted in Narcissism and tagged .